-The provisions of sections 18-5 to 18-11 apply to the treatment of fingerprints under the Dublin Agreement, see section 32, fourth paragraph, of the Act.
+The provisions of sections 18-5 to 18-11 apply to the treatment of fingerprints under the Dublin Agreement, see section 7-3.

-Section 18-2 Retention and registration of photographs and fingerprints

-Photographs and fingerprints taken under section 18-1 shall be retained in the individual immigration case.
+Section 18-2 Retention and registration of photographs and fingerprints Photographs and fingerprints taken under section 18-1 shall be retained in the individual immigration case.